cloudshare/cloudshare-py-sdk/README.md

 Examples
 --------
 #### example.py
 Enter your credentials in the two global variables `API_ID` and `API_KEY` and run it with `python example.py`.
 The script tries to run the command `echo hello world` on the first machine on the first environment it finds (visible to the user's credentials).

 #### List your environments
 ```
-import cssdk
+import cloudshare
-res = cssdk.req(hostname='use.cloudshare.com',
+res = cloudshare.req(hostname='use.cloudshare.com',
 				method='GET',
 				path='envs',
 				apiId='Your API ID',